Domesticated plants and animals of Austronesia: Gallus gallus (chicken)

-Junglefowl were one of the three main animals (along with domesticated pigs and dogs) carried by early Austronesian peoples from Island Southeast Asia in their voyages to the islands of Oceania.
+Junglefowl were one of the three main animals (along with domesticated pigs and dogs) carried by early Austronesian peoples from Maritime Southeast Asia in their voyages to the islands of Oceania.

 Sus scrofa domesticus (pig)

-Pigs were one of the three main animals (along with domesticated chickens and dogs) carried by early Austronesian peoples from Island Southeast Asia in their voyages to the islands of Oceania.
+Pigs were one of the three main animals (along with domesticated chickens and dogs) carried by early Austronesian peoples from Maritime Southeast Asia in their voyages to the islands of Oceania.

+A 2026 genomic and morphometric study identified that most free-living and domesticated pigs in the broad geographic region from the Philippines to Hawaiʻi have ancestry linked to domesticated pigs (Sus scrofa) that were first introduced by Austronesians from southeastern China and Taiwan via the Philippines around 4000 years ago.

+Other species of pigs (Sus celebensis, Sus barbatus, Sus cebifrons, and Sus verrucosus), also spread much earlier from Mainland Southeast Asia to Maritime Southeast Asia west of the Wallace Line, via natural means or via earlier (non-Austronesian) hunter-gatherer groups.
+Many of these endemic pigs later interbred and hybridized with the Sus scrofa carried by Austronesians who settled these islands.
+But pigs in Near and Remote Oceania don't exhibit admixture, indicating that the first wave of Austronesian migrations via the Philippines that carried pigs likely did not mix with local preexisting human groups in Maritime Southeast Asia until much later.

 Rodentia (rodents)

 The following rodent species are common in mainland Southeast Asia, but are restricted to areas of wet rice cultivation in western Indonesia (Sumatra and Java).

 Bandicota bengalensis

-The following two rodents are native to South Asia and also present in western Indonesian rice fields, so their presence in Island Southeast Asia cannot easily be explained by Austronesian expansions, but perhaps instead by the Indian Ocean trade.
+The following two rodents are native to South Asia and also present in western Indonesian rice fields, so their presence in Maritime Southeast Asia cannot easily be explained by Austronesian expansions, but perhaps instead by the Indian Ocean trade.